SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

-## Exercise 1.4: Identifying local APIs for S/4HANA Cloud via SAP Note 3088062 or GitHub
+## Exercise 1.4: Identifying local APIs for S/4HANA Cloud via GitHub
 [^Top of page](#)

 While developing an ABAP Application for S/4HANA Cloud, you do get the following error message: "Use of <Object Type> <Object Name> is not permitted".
 But the error message does not provide a hint which API or object to use instead.
 The reason is that the successor information in on premise system does not contain the latest updates such as in SAP S/4HANA Cloud, ABAP Environment systems.